-- 2.1 The Standards Commission's functions are provided for by the Ethical Standards in Public Life etc. (Scotland) Act 2000 (the 2000 Act).
-The 2000 Act created an ethical standards framework whereby councillors and members of devolved public bodies are required to comply with their respective Codes of Conduct, as approved by the Scottish Parliament. - 2.2 The role of the Standards Commission is to: - encourage high ethical standards in public life by promoting the Codes of Conduct and by issuing guidance to councils and devolved public bodies; and - adjudicate on alleged breaches of the Codes of Conduct, and where a breach is found, to apply a sanction. - 2.3 Article 10 of the ECHR (as incorporated in the Human Rights Act 1998) concerns freedom of expression.
-It states that: - 1.
-Everyone has the right to freedom of expression.
+- 2.1 The Standards Commission's functions are provided for by the Ethical Standards in Public Life etc. (Scotland) Act 2000 (2000 Act).
+The 2000 Act created an ethical standards framework whereby members of devolved public bodies are required to comply with their respective Codes of Conduct, approved by Scottish Ministers, together with Guidance issued by the Standards Commission. - 2.2 The role of the Standards Commission is to: - encourage high ethical standards in public life; including the promotion and enforcement of the Codes of Conduct and to issue guidance to councils and devolved public bodies; and - adjudicate on alleged breaches of the Codes of Conduct, and where a breach is found, to apply a sanction. - 2.3 Article 10 of the ECHR (as incorporated in the Human Rights Act 1998) concerns freedom of expression.
+It states: - Everyone has the right to freedom of expression.
 This right shall include freedom to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.
 This Article shall not prevent States from requiring the licensing of broadcasting, television or cinema enterprises. - 2.
 The exercise of these freedoms, since it carries with it duties and responsibilities, may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary. - 2.4 The inclusion of Article 10(2) above means that Article 10 is a qualified right.
 As such, the right to freedom of expression may be limited by imposition of sanctions in respect of provisions prescribed by law, such as ones contained in the Code, provided the restrictions are necessary and proportionate and are in pursuance of a legitimate aim.
 The approach the Standards Commission will take in conducting such an analysis is outlined in Section 5 below.